Most fiction authors struggle to earn income from their writing, let alone make a living!

 We have a detailed guide on how to find a great book editor.
 We also have some highly trained and experienced editors we can recommend for you based on your particular genre or subgenre.

 If you get stuck on a project, start writing a new book.
-And get help—seek out other successful writers or editors for feedback and advise.
+Ask for help—seek out other successful writers or editors for feedback and advise.

 Become a Well-Paid Author